Get a quote

 3 key facts about negligence in insurance

-Generally speaking, your homeowners insurance covers your negligence when it harms someone outside of your household, but not when it damages your home.
-But there are some other interesting coverage details about negligence in insurance that may be helpful to know, namely:
+Generally speaking, your homeowners insurance covers your negligence when it harms someone outside of your household but not when it damages your home.
+However, there are some other interesting coverage details about negligence in insurance that may be helpful to know, namely:

 • Intentional acts are not covered.
 Accidents happen, and that’s what insurance is for, but insurance companies seldom, if ever, cover willful bad conduct.

 • Your insurance company may cover fraudulent claims.
 Say your neighbor lies about slipping on your icy driveway.
-Your insurer most likely has a duty to defend you if they sue.
+Your insurer might have a duty to defend you if they sue, even if your insurer won’t ultimately pay for the fraudulent claim.